Terrace Gardening/Rooftop Gardening

-- Fruit Trees for Terrace Gardening: Select dwarf tree varieties of Orange, Guava, Lemons, Papaya, Mango, Sapodilla, Fig are best for terrace gardening.
+- Fruit Trees for Terrace Gardening: Select dwarf tree varieties of Orange, Guava, Lemon, Papaya, Mango, Sapodilla, Fig are best for terrace gardening.

 - Flowering plants for terrace Gardening: Flowering plants like roses, Marie gold, Lilies, Jasmine, and Hibiscus can be grown. you can also grow hyacinths, tulip bulbs and colorful primroses.

-- Herbs for terrace Gardening: easy grown herbs in our terrace garden are mint, basil, curry leaf, celery, cilantro, chives and garlic are suitable for terrace gardening.
+- Herbs for terrace Gardening: easily grown herbs in our terrace garden are mint, basil, curry leaf, celery, cilantro, chives, and garlic are suitable for terrace gardening.